-The Stafford County School Board will receive an update Tuesday on proposed state legislation affecting high-voltage power lines near schools.
+The Stafford County School Board will receive an update Tuesday on proposed state legislation addressing high-voltage transmission lines near schools, as county officials announce a rescheduled public listening session on a major Dominion Energy project.

 Key Takeaways